Last updated on November 28th, 2023.

 Kumbhaka (Breath Retention):

 In Sanskrit, kumbha means “pot” (the traditional image is of a human torso as a container for the breath with two “openings” at the throat and then at the base of the pelvis).
-Two types of retention exists: antara (internal) and bahya (outer).
+Two types of retention exist: antara (internal) and bahya (outer).

 Nadi Shodhana (Alternate Nostril Breathing):

-In Sanskrit, nadi means “channel”, and shodhana means “cleaning” or “purifying”.
+In Sanskrit, nadi means “channel,” and shodhana means “cleaning” or “purifying.”

 Step 2: Close the right nostril with the thumb.
 Inhale through the left nostril, then close the left nostril with your ring finger.
 Release the thumb and open the right nostril, exhaling slowly out of the right nostril.

 Step 3: Keeping the left nostril closed, inhale through the right nostril.
-Close the right nostril with the thumb, release the ring finger, and open up the left nostril.
+Close the right nostril with the thumb, release the ring finger, and open the left nostril.
 Exhale slowly out of the left nostril.
 This completes one cycle.

 Step 4: Continue this exercise by performing three to five cycles.
-This exercise is intended to open up the energy channels in the subtle body and balance oxygen levels to both sides of the brain.
+This exercise is intended to open up the energy channels in the subtle body and balance oxygen levels on both sides of the brain.